Are you a student, teacher or parent looking to travel abroad and don’t know where to begin?

 Time of Year?

 What time of year will you be traveling?
 Depending on the time of year, weather, saturation of other fellow travelers and raised prices due to “high season” increase the demand for flights and accommodations, which can drastically affect your travel experience.
 For example, if you would like to go to Central America.
 Will it be the rainy season or the dry season?
 Are you paying premium prices because you are traveling during US National Holiday Dates or Spring Break?
 If you are fearful of insects, maybe a humid, rainy tropical rainforest environment might not be your ideal destination.
+Learn more in Costa Rica Escapes’ helpful article on the Best Time to visit Costa Rica.

 How much do you have to spend?
 Make sure to carefully read the inclusions for a program before booking.
 Ask the question, how much extra spending money do you believe I will need for this program in addition to the listed trip cost?
 For example, will all meals be included?
 What do the meals consist of?
 If meals are not included, please ask not you need to be prepared to know how much on average do those meals cost.
 Will you have access to a kitchen where you can purchase groceries and make your own meals.